RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

 ```

-*Note: The PluginsClientsMap is a simple tool that buffers a map of pluginInstanceId => builder => builtValue.
+*Note: The PluginsClientsMap is a simple tool that buffers a map on pluginInstanceId => builder => builtValue.
 It is very straightforward code and can be replaced by a locally coded buffer if you prefer.
-In order to work correctly, it requires clientBuilder instance - buildMyClient in previous example - to be always the same for a single client.*
+In order to work correctly, it requires clientBuilder instance - buildMyClient in previous example - to be a constant JS function reference for a single client.*